-- Contact the private sector housing team to discuss the repairs or improvements needed to your home - If we think that we may be able to help you will need to complete a financial assistance enquiry form - Once this has been completed and the council have confirmed that you qualify for help, a visit will be arranged to determine the works required - If you do not qualify for grant aid, you may be offered a low-cost subsidised loan through our partners, Parity Trust - The PSHO will draw up a schedule of work for you to obtain quotations - Your case will be referred to Parity Trust for a full financial assessment to decide if a loan is affordable for you - If you are refused a loan, Parity Trust will refer you back to us for consideration of any other form of assistance
+- Contact the private sector housing team to discuss the repairs or improvements needed to your home. - If the council thinks that we may be able to help you will need to complete a financial assistance enquiry form. - Once this has been completed and the council have confirmed that you qualify for help, a visit will be arranged to determine the works required. - If you do not qualify for grant aid, you may be offered a low-cost subsidised loan through our partners, Parity Trust. - The PSHO will draw up a schedule of work for you to obtain quotations. - Your case will be referred to Parity Trust for a full financial assessment to decide if a loan is affordable for you. - If you are refused a loan, Parity Trust will refer you back to us for consideration of any other form of assistance.

-- If a loan is approved by Parity Trust, you will need to submit your quotations to us for approval - Once we have approved the work, you can then arrange for them to be carried out - On completion of the work, you need to let us know and we will check that that the works have been carried out satisfactorily - You will need to obtain an invoice for the work and send it to us - We will then contact Parity Trust to request that the funds be released - The money will be paid directly to the contractor
+- If a loan is approved by Parity Trust, you will need to submit your quotations to us for approval. - Once the council has approved the work, you can then arrange for them to be carried out. - On completion of the work, you need to let us know and a final inspection will be carried out. - You will need to obtain an invoice for the work and send it to us. - The council will then contact Parity Trust to request that the funds be released. - The money will be paid directly to the contractor.